Anangsha072/face-identification-using-yolo/README.md

 - **SQLite** for user metadata storage
 This project demonstrates a face recognition system using YOLO (You Only Look Once) for detecting faces.
 It performs the following tasks:

-Dataset Preparation – A small dataset of 100 images is used to train the system.
+Dataset Preparation – A small dataset of 15 images is used to train the system( 5 images per person).

 Database Creation – Stores name, age, and gender of each person in the dataset.